-Advisers see clients face to face to explore their enquiries in detail.
-An adviser helps clients to identify their rights and responsibilities, the options available to them, and the most appropriate actions to take.
-An adviser will typically see two clients in a morning or afternoon session, with each interview lasting one and a half to two hours including research, case recording and follow-up work.
+Advisers have face to face and telephone appointments with clients to explore their enquiries in detail.
+An adviser helps people to identify their rights and responsibilities, the options available to them, and the most appropriate actions to take.
+An adviser will typically work with two clients in a morning or afternoon session, with each interview lasting one and a half to two hours including research, case recording and follow-up work.
 Advisers undertake intensive training and have access to the Citizens Advice information system to support them in their work, as well as specialist support from our expert advice teams, and in-house support and supervision.